IBM/aspera-cli/docs/README.erb.md

 > [!TIP]
 > In this command, "master node credentials" allowing access key creation are used.
 > The `id` and `secret` parameters are optional.
-> If you omit them, you must add `--show-secrets=yes` to the command.
+> If you omit them, you must add `--out.secrets=yes` to the command.
 > Record the generated secret immediately; it cannot be retrieved later, only reset.

 ```shell